telerik/ajax-docs/controls/treelist/data-editing/updating-records/using-inplace-and-editforms-modes.md

-When you want to do manual updates of the treelist datasource, in order to do so, you need to get hold of the edited values in the edit form before performing your custom updating logic.
+When you want to do manual updates of the treelist data source, in order to do so, you need to get hold of the edited values in the edit form before performing your custom updating logic.
 This article will elaborate on the two ways to access these values.

 ## Accessing the edited values using ExtractValuesFromItem() method